joaoreider/joaoreider/README.md

 - 🎓 I study control engineering at the Federal University of Bahia
-- 🌱 I’m currently learning Python and its web framework (Django).
+- 🌱 Jr Backend Developer at Igma.
-- 📫 How to reach me: joaopauloj405@gmail.com
+- 📫 How to reach me: contato.joaopaulo14gmail.com
 - 😄 Pronouns: He/his